noisrucer/comp3230_group_assignment/README.md

 ACCESS_TOKEN_EXPIRE_MINUTES=1
 ```

-4. Install required Python packages on root directory.
+5. Install required Python packages on root directory.

 ```
 pip install -r requirements.txt
 ```

-5. Run the server
+6. Run the server

 ```
 uvicorn backend.main:app --reload
 ```

-6. Run the frontend and test!
+7. Run the frontend and test!

+8. Register a new user by sending a POST request to `/auth/register`.
+You can use the API using Swagger API.
+Enter `http://localhost:8000/docs#/auth/register_auth_register_post` in your browser.
+Then, click **Try it out**.
+Finally, fill out the email and password.
+When you log-in later, use this information.